 The Arnauld family rose to prominence at the end of the sixteenth century by attaching themselves to King Louis XIV with absolute loyalty and obedience.
 The religious conversion of Angélique Arnauld, however, early in the seventeenth century, dramatically changed this family’s fortunes.
 Alexander Sedgwick’s engaging history chronicles the Arnauld family’s reaction to momentous political and religious developments and offers a unique perspective on a tumultuous period in French history.

-Many historians have attempted to understand the violent religious conflicts of the seventeenth century from viewpoints dominated by concepts of class, gender, and demography.
-But few studies have explored the cultural process whereby religious symbolism created social cohesion and political allegiance.
-This book examines religious conflict in the parish communities of early modern England using an interdisciplinary approach that includes all these perspectives.
+Few studies have explored the cultural process whereby religious symbolism created social cohesion and political allegiance.
+This book examines religious conflict in the parish communities of early modern England using an interdisciplinary approach that includes the perspectives of class, gender, and demography.

 Daniel Roche, the foremost historian of eighteenth-century France, brings the Old Regime to life by showing how its institutions operated and how they were understood by the people who worked within them.
 Roche depicts the eighteenth-century French “culture of appearances”—the food and clothing, living quarters, and reading material of the peasant, the merchant, the noble, the King, from Paris to the provinces.